Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **Both are comparison operators.**

 - Loose equality operators is used to compare two values and returns true.
 If they are equal
-- Strict equality operators are used to compare two values and same-types.
+- Strict equality operators is used to compare two values and same-types.

 **4.what is the difference between var and let and const?**